jwe4ec/pa-20-206/README.md

 ## MindTrails-HD Pilot Study

-`Prelim Data for Jeremy 2-3-22_MindTrails-HD pilot` are preliminary long-format data from a RedCap survey for a pilot study of an adaptation of interpretation bias training (MindTrails for Huntington's Disease; MindTrails-HD) for anxious (NeuroQoL) patients with HD.
+`Prelim Data for Jeremy 2-3-22_MindTrails-HD pilot.csv` are preliminary long-format data from a RedCap survey for a pilot study of an adaptation of interpretation bias training (MindTrails for Huntington's Disease; MindTrails-HD) for anxious (NeuroQoL) patients with HD.

 # Scripts